 Ideally, all children with SCD should be followed at a practice or center with 24-hour access to medical consultants, hematology and microbiology laboratories, and a blood bank, among other services (NHLBI, 2002).
-Beyond having access to information and extended services, ED staff treating children with SCD must be skilled in providing complex care and interventions, including assessment, infection control, pain management, and appropriate understanding of complex hematological and immunological issues.
-This care is often delivered in the psychosocially complicated context of chronic illness for the patient and family (Taylor, Moore, 2001)
+Beyond having access to information and extended services, ED staff treating children with SCD must be skilled in providing complex care and interventions and have an appropriate understanding of complex hematological and immunological issues.
+This care is often delivered in the psychosocially complicated context of chronic illness for the patient and family (Taylor, Moore, 2001).